-Good lawn care goes beyond just lawn maintenance, it's important to know exactly how to care for your lawn so it remains healthy, lush and beautiful.
-Not every lawn care company provides the same service - at Soil Service we combine decades of experience with a expert knowledge to help your care for your lawn throughout the year.
+Good lawn care goes beyond just mowing and watering.
+It’s important to know how to care for your lawn so it remains healthy and beautiful.
+Soil Service Garden Center combines decades of experience with expert knowledge to help do-it-yourselfers care for their lawn throughout the year!

-Natural Guard Corn Gluten: Corn Gluten is an organic way to add a pre-emergent to your lawn!
-This is a 9-0-0, 100% slow release Nitrogen that feeds your lawn up to 4 months!
+Corn Gluten: Corn Gluten is an organic pre-emergent.
+This is a 9-0-0, 100% slow release nitrogen that also feeds your lawn.